History of Polio

 19th Century:

-The first clinical description of polio was provided by British physician Michael Underwood in 1789, who referred to it as a “debility of the lower extremities.”
+The first clinical description of polio was provided by the British physician Michael Underwood in 1789, who referred to it as a “debility of the lower extremities.”

 Major polio epidemics began to occur in Europe and the United States in the late 19th century.
 The disease was often referred to as “infantile paralysis” due to its prevalence among children.